Blockchain-Garage-Capgemini-Invent/ipanema/README.md

 ## ℹ️ General Info
 Celo x Huobi: Stablecoin in Web3 &amp; Sustainability

+Ipanema is a platform that enables banks to grant loans via the Celo blockchain to their customers.
+The platform provides a frontend for customers to start loan requests and a backend that simulates a banking infrastructure.
+Loans can be provided in the stablecoins that are offered by the Celo blockchain.

 ## 🧑‍💻 Technologies

 ### Celo: Mobile-First DeFi Platform